Nitarii/RematchCountdownBeta/README.md

 Hello,
-  made a small site to have a visual timer for the release of the Rematch (https://www.playrematch.com/) Open Beta using Chatgpt.
+  made a small site to have a visual timer for the release of the Rematch (https://www.playrematch.com/) Open Beta.
   --->https://nitarii.github.io/RematchCountdownBeta/<---